jnbastidas/ipgeolocation/README.md

 PREREQUISITES

-First, download the Java 11 Development Kit: either the official Oracle JDK or Open JDK.
+First, download the Java 11 Development Kit: either the official Oracle JDK or Open JDK.</br>
 You will also need a MySql server running.

 Steps